WORX WR153E L1500 landroid robotic mower review

 5 unique add-on modules make this WORK robotic mower unique.
 Sold separately, these modules allow you to customise your mower to meet your individual needs.

-As one of the best robotic lawn mower currently on the market, we rate the WORX WR153E L1500 Landroid Robotic Mower at a solid 9/10.
+As one of the best robotic lawn mower currently on the market, the WORX WR153E L1500 Landroid Robotic Mower scores a solid 9/10.

 - Can be controlled via Wifi

 - Patented navigation technology